itsmanask/DiabetesPredictionML/README.md

 # 🧠 Diabetes Prediction Using Machine Learning

 This mini project applies machine learning and data visualization to predict diabetes using health-related features.
-It combines powerful models with interactive dashboards for deeper insight and smarter healthcare decisions.
+It compares powerful models with interactive dashboards for deeper insight and smarter healthcare decisions.

 ---